fgsect/concealed_ilwe/README.md

 The target device's firmware, wrapping the attacked `impconvBA64_rec()` function can be found in `attack/firmware/firmware.c`.

 The C and C++ code of the data generator is found in attack/data_generator.
 To compile the dependencies [libnpy](https://github.com/llohse/libnpy) and [masked Dilithium implementation](https://github.com/fragerar/Masked_Dilithium) need to be installed into attack/data_generator/extern, this can be done from within the notebook.
 Build using cmake for specified security level (DILITHIUM_MODE) by executing `export DILITHIUM_MODE=<2,3,5> && ./attack/data_generator/build.sh`.
 The output data (format) is described within the notebook (Section 2.1).

+# Implementation of Regression Algorithms
+We provide our own implementation of the Huber and Cauchy Regression algorithms, which allow for a more fine-grained control than Scikit-Learn or statspy.
+If you want to use this, please import "irls" from "simulation_umts24/simulation_umts24".
+The syntax of the method works as follows:
+## Inputs
+* C: Data matrix or the matrix of all sample stacked together.
+Needs to have more rows than columns.
+* z: A vector / list of all dependent variables, i.e. the obseverd outputs z.
+* s: true value for estimator the secret.
+This is used in order to implement an early stopping if the correct secret is found.
+Note that this can be set to an arbitrary value if unknown.
+* loss: loss function to choose, supports "cauchy" (cauchy loss function) and "huber" (huber loss function).
+* iterations: stops after those iterations if it did not converge to the correct solution
+* huberparam: if huber loss is used, this is the parameter for the loss function ("delta").
+It controls where the quadratic part is transitioned to the linear part.
+Can contain real values from $]0,\infty[$.
+The smaller the value is, the less independet errors are assumed (we chose 1/8, default choice for normal distribution is 1.35).

+##	Return Values
+The function returns two values:
+* s_hat: estimated regressor (estimated key for dilithium)
+* t: how many iterations have past?